mijk84/mijk-scripts/README.md

 ## sysinfo.sh
 >Just some silly script I wrote with the basic bash knowledge I know.
 Great for pasting into chat rooms to brag about your computer.

+## gtimg.sh
+>Gotek floppy imager.
+Makes it easier to image floppies to a Gotek floppy emulator.